 As discussed in the post, besides Chlorhexidine, application of a desensitizer - 5% Glutaraldehyde + 35% HEMA product like GLUMA (Heraeus) is highly effective in reducing post-op sensitivity.
 This is beneficial because of the following two actions.

 I. Effect on bacteria

 Glutaraldehyde is an antibacterial.
-It has an immediate affect, killing bacteria on the surface and also has long-term benefits preventing bacterial growth in micro gaps in dentin-resin interface.
+It has an immediate effect, killing bacteria on the surface and also has long-term benefits preventing bacterial growth in micro gaps in dentin-resin interface.